alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 Nodes implementing IS-04 v1.3 or higher that are capable of receiving H.222.0 video streams MUST have Receiver resources in the IS-04 Node API.

-A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and each sub-Stream using Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` meta attributes values defining the Receiver's sub-Streams.
+A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and each sub-Stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.

-If the Receiver has limitations on or preferences regarding the H.222.0 streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
+The mux Receiver MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams and sub-streams.
 It is not always practical for the constraints to indicate every type of stream or sub-stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).